 How to Purchase a Lifetime Fishing License

-- Visit a CDFW license sales office to submit your application in person.
+- Visit a CDFW license sales office in person

-- Mail or fax the downloaded application with proof of age to the CDFW address listed online.
+- Mail or fax the form with payment and proof of age

 Payment Methods, Fees, and Processing Times